cloudnative-pg/cloudnative-pg/docs/src/replication.md

   only.
-- **Standby HA slot**: a physical replication slot for a standby whose lifecycle is entirely managed by another standby in the cluster, based on the content of the `pg_replication_slots` view in the primary and updated at regular intervals using `pg_replication_slot_advance()`.
+- **Standby HA slot**: a physical replication slot for a standby whose lifecycle is entirely managed by another standby in the cluster, based on the content of the `pg_replication_slots` view in the primary, and updated at regular intervals using `pg_replication_slot_advance()`.

 This feature, introduced in CloudNativePG 1.18, can be enabled via configuration.